And PETRINA has also noted:

-But art historian Peter Lawrence BAKER, of Canada, suggests that his father was not named CASTIGLIONE, and may instead have been an artist from Firenze - and that his mother may have been "...a woman of enormous wealth and power" by whom Giovanni, although probably illegitimate, was nevertheless "...of very noble birth."
+But art historian Peter Lawrence BAKER, of Canada, suggests that his father was not named CASTIGLIONE, and may instead have been a Moorish artist from Firenze - and that his mother may have been "...a woman of enormous wealth and power" by whom Giovanni, although probably illegitimate, was nevertheless "...of very noble birth."

 Interestingly, Baldassare CASTIGLIONE did dedicate his book, "Il Libro del Courtigiano," to Margaret of Austria.